Asda: Expansion

 On 11 May 2010, Andy Clarke, the chief operating officer, was appointed as CEO.

-In May 2010, Asda bought the original Netto UK supermarket chain in a £778 million deal.
+In the same month Asda bought the original Netto UK supermarket chain in a £778 million deal.

 In February 2011, Asda announced the purchase of six stores from Focus DIY; five of these were converted into supermarkets later that year.

+On 16 April 2012, Asda launched their Android grocery shopping app and mobile website for non-grocery items with a plan to fully integrate mobile platforms into stores.
+The app allowed customers to create shopping lists and scan item barcodes for more information about them.

+In February 2013, DNA tests revealed that horsemeat was present in meat supplied by many UK suppliers.
+When Asda's Chosen By You fresh beef bolognese sauce was the first instance found, Asda said: "We are withdrawing the beef bolognese sauce from our shelves with immediate effect."
+Asda later stated they shared food shoppers' "anger and outrage".

+In August 2013, Asda withdrew a "Tranny-saurus Rex" greeting card range from its shelves following complaints that it was offensive to the transgender community.

+During Pride Month in June 2020, amidst the background of the COVID-19 pandemic, ASDA said on Twitter that its temporary LGBT Pride branding, including the use of the Rainbow Flag, was adopted in support of the NHS, and not in support of Pride.
+Asda later released a statement, stating that this previous tweet was an "honest mistake" and reiterated that these were indeed the "colours of the pride flag to show our support for the LGBTQ+ community".
+According to QueerAF, Asda has been accused several times of homophobic and transphobic behaviour, with a notable "history of transphobia from the brand".
+Asda has stated it supports LGBT Pride and a diverse workforce.

 In 2015, Asda adopted Walmart's slogan: "Save Money.
 Live Better".
-Around the same time they adopted an updated logo, with four of Walmart's six yellow asterisks surrounding the first letter.
-This logo is still used, mainly as a secondary logo.
+Around the same time they adopted an updated logo, with Walmart's yellow spark surrounding the first letter.
+The spark was later removed.

 In June 2016, it was announced that Andy Clarke, CEO since 2010, would be replaced by Sean Clarke, the head of parent company Walmart's operations in China.

 In October 2017, Asda announced that the current CEO, Sean Clarke would be replaced by Roger Burnley, the deputy CEO, from 1 January 2018, and the sixth CEO since 2000.

 In November 2017, Asda recruited Jesús Lorente, from French hypermarket retailer Carrefour.
 He became CMO (Chief Merchandising Officer), in January 2018, and was put in charge of the fresh food and general merchandise offer within all stores.
 After reportedly clashing with Roger Burnley and only six months in his post, Lorente left Asda at the end of July 2018.
 His role was divided up between Burnley and Anthony Hemmerdinger.